(January 2016 to June 2016)

 –Batman Vol. 3 #1

 Batman learns of a Kobra heist of three surface-to-air missiles and meets with Commissioner Gordon to discuss it.
 As Gordon tells Batman that his officers have recovered two of the missiles, the third lights up the night sky, having been launched by Kobra cultist Oleg Balinoff, exploding the tail end of a passenger airplane.
 As Batman rushes to the Batmobile, he is radio debriefed by both Alfred and Duke Thomas.
-(They all use their real names over the radio, the first time they’ve ever done this in the New Age, which means their security must be mega-beefed up.)
+(They all use their real names over the radio, the first time they’ve ever done this in the New 52, which means their security must be mega-beefed up.)
 With Duke’s guidance, Batman rocket-ejects himself onto the plummeting aircraft (destroying a Batmobile in the process).
 The Dark Knight then attaches rocket-boosters onto the wings of the 747.
 He then literally rides the top of the craft giving eyeball directions to Alfred, who remotely controls the boosters to course-correct the plane to a more low-impact area into Blackgate Gulf.
+(Batman riding the plane is also shown via flashback from Batman Vol. 3 #20.)
 Meanwhile, Balinoff commits suicide.
 Hugo Strange stands over his corpse and watches from a distance as Batman faces death, with the plane careening toward the water.
 Gotham and Gotham Girl then make their dramatic debut and stop the plane from crashing.

 –Justice League Vol. 3 #6-7 (“STATE OF FEAR”)